Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 3: Deflect Attacks

 When an attack roll hits you and its damage includes **:dmg-bldg: Bludgeoning**{ .dmg-bps }, **:dmg-prcg: Piercing**{ .dmg-bps }, or **:dmg-slsh: Slashing**{ .dmg-bps } damage, you can take a **:rsc-r: Reaction**{.rsc} to reduce the attack's total damage against you.
-The reduction equals 1d10 plus your Dexterity modifier and Monk level.
+The reduction equals `1d10 plus your Dexterity modifier and Monk level`.

 If you reduce the damage to 0, you can expend **1 :class-phb24-monk: Focus Point(s)** to redirect some of the attack's force.
 If you do so, choose a creature you can see within 5 feet of yourself if the attack was a melee attack or a creature you can see within 60 feet of yourself that isn't behind Total Cover if the attack was a ranged attack.
-That creature must succeed on a **:d20-save: DEX Save**{.d20} or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
+That creature must succeed on a **:d20-save: DEX Save**{.d20} or take damage equal to `two rolls of your Martial Arts die plus your Dexterity modifier`.
 The damage is the same type dealt by the attack.

 ### Level 3: Monk Subclass